22.214.171.124 Coercion in Foreign Policy

 ● Political coercion can take the form of offering concessions, or refusing to co-operate, in international negotiations – on economic and environmental matters for example.

-● Another form of coercion is to express political views that are known to be unwelcome to the government of another country, as a gesture of defiance.
-This is a form of gesture politics, which can be interpreted as aggression.
-It is typically done for domestic political advantage (without recognising that it gives a political gift to the other government, by allowing it to present itself as being under attack).
-Nancy Pelosi’s recent visit to Taiwan is a prime example: “Chinese state media called the speaker’s trip an “opening salvo of war””.
+● Another form of coercion is to make gestures of defiance, which can be interpreted as aggression.
+They are typically done for domestic political advantage (without recognising that it gives a political gift to the other government, by allowing it to present itself as being under attack).
+Reuters reported a prime example in August 2022: Pelosi arrives in Taiwan vowing U.S. commitment; China enraged.

 ● As described later (7.3.4), there are ways of making covert interventions in other countries’ affairs to destabilise them, including assassinations, sabotage, helping resistance groups, and using propaganda for subversion.
 Some of these have become easier, using the Internet.
 Such attacks are usually denied, to avoid causing a war, but it is nonetheless usually possible to identify the attacker.